mgajda/ouroboros-network/latency-sim/src/Latency.md

 Michał started writing, since the task seemed so easy to do within a month or two.
-Duncan made sure that discussion constructive proceeds for reasonable amount of time, and everybody follows.
+Duncan made sure that discussion constructively proceeds for reasonable amount of time, and everybody follows.
 Marcin made sure that nobody breaks the family glasses.
 Karl provided online source of temptations to delay release.